is now available! Read about the new features and fixes from September.

 .vscode folder

-Workspace specific files are in a .vscode folder at the root.
+Workspace specific files are in a .vscode folder at the root of your workspace.
 For example, tasks.json for the Task Runner and launch.json for the debugger.

 Status Bar